WSG23/yosai_intel_dashboard_fresh/docs/upload_interface.md

 - Ensure contrast ratios meet WCAG AA guidelines and that keyboard focus is visible.
 - The area exposes `role="button"` and supports keyboard activation via the Enter key.
 - Touch targets, including the Upload button and remove icons, should be at least 44&times;44&nbsp;px.
-- The **Use Camera** button invokes the mobile camera when available.

 ## Monitoring